NLog/NLog.github.io/_posts/2015-08-30-nlog-4-1-0-is-now-available.md

 Unfortunately, there was not an easy fix, so the following was done to try to make it _less_ of a breaking change.
 The changes are still breaking, but minus a recompilation, the changes should be mostly transparent.
 See NLog/NLog#874 for all of the changes related to WCF Log Receiver.

 ####Changes from 3.2.1
-Compared to 3.2.1, these the changes:
+Compared to 3.2.x, these the changes:

 -  Use `ILogReceiverTwoWayClient` instead of `ILogReceiverClient`. `ILogReceiverClient` is still in the code, but is marked obsolete.
 - If your code is dependent on `ClientBase`, then change it to `WcfLogReceiverClientBase`

 ####Changes from 4.0.0
+Compared to 4.0.x, these the changes:

 - The return type for the method `CreateWcfLogReceiverClient()` in `LogReceiverWebServiceTarget` is `WcfLogReceiverClient` again, but is marked obsolete.
 - Use `CreateLogReceiver()`, which returns `IWcfLogReceiverClient` to reduce breaking changes in the future.